rgbkrk/is-this-your-pipe/talk-outline.md

 ### Hijacking encrypted secrets

-The next tier is submitting a PR against a repository that uses encrypted secrets on Travis CI.
-Pulling them out can be as simple as writing them out to std(out|err) or even as complex as posting to a webhook.
+Submit a pull request against a repository that uses encrypted secrets on Travis CI.
+As simple as writing them out to std(out|err) or even as complex as posting to a webhook.

+Easy right?

 Travis mitigates this issue by not making the secure env variables available on pull requests from forks.